NatanVilchis/termuxtex/README.en.md

 ### pdflatex2
 This command will compile the .tex file with pdflatex <br>
-The general form of use is the following:
+The general form of pdflatex2:
 ````
 pdflatex2 [-options] archivo.tex
 ````